Cosmological parameters from WMAP 5-year temperature maps: Calculating the likelihood

 Having compressed the map data into a vector of estimators $\vCh$, the next step is to calculate the likelihood $\cll(\vC(\theta)|\vCh)$, where $\vC(\theta)$ is the theoretical power spectrum from a set of cosmological parameters $\theta$.
 This step is again computationally prohibitive to do exactly, so some approximation is required --- for a detailed recent discussion of possibilities see Ref.~\cite{Hamimeche:2008ai}.
 The approximation used by the WMAP likelihood code is described in Ref.~\cite{Verde:2003ey} and the latest treatment of beam and point source uncertainties in Refs.~\cite{Hinshaw:2006ia,Nolta:2008ih}.
 For the low-$l$ spectrum ($l\le 32$) I use the WMAP likelihood code as supplied, simply treating the high-$l$ temperature likelihood as an independent dataset.
 To isolate changes due to the new temperature map analysis I include the high-$l$ temperate-polarization correlation spectrum using the original WMAP likelihood code.

 For the high-$l$ temperature likelihood I use the new approximation suggested in Ref.~\cite{Hamimeche:2008ai}:

 where $\mM_f$ is the estimator covariance evaluated for a fiducial model $C_{f,l}$, $\Neff_l$ is an $l$-dependent parameter to be chosen, and $g(x)\equiv\text{sign}(x-1)\sqrt{2(x-\log(x)-1)}$ accounts for the skewness of the chi-squared-like distribution of the $\vCh$ estimators.
 For a consistent choice of $\Neff_l$ and the same covariance this gives almost exactly the results as the WMAP likelihood approximation for the statistical errors (though a slightly different $\chi^2_{\text{eff}}$).
+Using the new likelihood is therefore a cross-check rather than an a significant improvement on the WMAP analysis.
 I take

 where $M^{(S+N)}_{ll'}$ is the estimator covariance and $M^{(S)}_{ll'}$ is the covariance when there is no noise, both evaluated at the fiducial model $C_{f,l}$.
 For this purpose the covariances are calculated using the analytic approximations; if $\Neff_l$ is only used in Eq.~\ref{like_approx} accuracy is not critical.
 This choice of $\Neff$ is consistent with the WMAP likelihood model where the diagonals of the covariance are taken to scale with the noise as $\propto (C_l + \Neff_l)^2$.
 For further discussion and tests of the accuracy of the likelihood model see Appendix~\ref{app:like}.